 - 1. Ordinances and Non-Binding Resolutions. - a.
-Origination. - (i) Requests to prepare, amend, draft, or process ordinances and non-binding resolutions shall be made in one of the following ways: - (A) by one or more members, or city manager, during a council meeting or standing committee meeting in open session; or - (B) by the city manager or other city staff. - (ii) All non-binding resolution requests must be referred to the L&L Committee.
+Origination. - (i) Requests to prepare, amend, draft, or process ordinances and non-binding resolutions shall be made in one of the following ways: - (A) In writing to the city clerk; or - (B) By the city manager or other city staff. - (ii) All non-binding resolution requests must be referred to the L&L Committee.
 Except as provided in subsection b below, all ordinance requests must be referred to the L&L Committee. - (iii) The requesting member(s), city manager, or staff is considered the sponsor.
 City staff shall work directly with the sponsor in developing the proposed ordinance language.

 - b.
-Ordinances not requiring L&L Committee review prior to council review and adoption are those that are: - (i) deemed urgent by the mayor or city manager; - (ii) voted on by the majority of council to bypass the L&L Committee; - (iii) voted on by the majority of the L&L Committee to go to council without full L&L Committee review; - (iv) zoning code amendments for specific development projects; - (v) listings on, or deletions from, the Sacramento register under Sacramento City Code chapter 17.604, article II; - (vi) adopting property-related fees or fee increases that require public notice before the Utilities Rate Advisory Commission; - (vii) authorizing the execution of a development agreement; - (viii) establishing or adjusting parking meter rates; or - (ix) levying a special tax on land within a community facilities district. - c.
+Ordinances not requiring L&L Committee review prior to council review and adoption are those that are: - (i) Deemed urgent by the mayor or city manager; - (ii) Voted on by the majority of council to bypass the L&L Committee; - (iii) Voted on by the majority of the L&L Committee to go to council without full L&L Committee review; - (iv) Zoning code amendments for specific development projects; - (v) Listings on, or deletions from, the Sacramento register under Sacramento City Code chapter 17.604, article II; - (vi) Adopting property-related fees or fee increases that require public notice before the Utilities Rate Advisory Commission; - (vii) Authorizing the execution of a development agreement; - (viii) Establishing or adjusting parking meter rates - (ix) The biennial update for campaign contribution limits, as required by Sacramento City Code section 2.13.120; or - (x) Levying a special tax on land within a community facilities district. - c.
 Ordinances and non-binding resolutions referred to the L&L Committee shall be placed on the legislation log, with new items placed at the end of the log, to establish a priority order; provided, the L&L Committee or council may reorder the priority. - d.
 The log will be scheduled for the consent agenda at every L&L Committee meeting.
 Any committee member may pull an item from consent for discussion. - e.
 Items on the log may be removed at the request of the sponsor.
 Staff shall note the removal request on the log and remove the item after the log has been approved by the committee. - f.
-A vote of a majority of the members present is required to approve a recommendation and forward an item to the city council.
-A two-two vote results in an item being forwarded to the city council without a recommendation. - g.
-If a L&L Committee item fails to receive the votes required to forward the item to the city council, the mayor or any councilmember during the Council Ideas, Comments, and Questions portion of a council meeting may request the item be placed on the City Clerk's Log of Councilmember Pending Requests for council deliberation and the item will require a 2/3 vote of the city council to waive L&L Committee approval and to be placed on the City Manager's Council Follow Up Log.
+The process for advancing an item to the city council is outlined in Chapter 12.

-Chapter 13 - Personnel and Public Employees Committee
+Chapter 14 - Personnel and Public Employees Committee